flashbots/flashbots-docs/docs/flashbots-core/releases/alpha-v0.2.md

 ## Upgrade Steps

 ### Searchers
-- **May 6th**: Searchers able to send v0.2 bundles.
+- **May 10th**: Searchers able to send v0.2 bundles using new bundle format.
-- **May 6th to May 17th**: Searchers upgrade their bots to direct payments through the payment router contract.
+- **May 10th to May 17th**: Searchers upgrade their bots to send v0.2 bundles.
-- **May 17th**: Deadline for searchers to upgrade to sending v0.2 bundles.
+- **May 17th**: Deadline for searchers to upgrade to v0.2 bundles.

 ### Miners
-- **Before May 6th**: Miner provides a GPG public key Flashbots can use to encrypt the new access key.
+- **Before May 10th**: Miner provides a GPG public key Flashbots can use to encrypt the new access key.
-- **May 6th**: Miners receive mev-geth v0.2 spec, mev-geth v0.2 reference implementation, and bundle delivery access key over discord.
+- **May 10th**: Miners receive mev-geth v0.2 spec, mev-geth v0.2 reference implementation, and bundle delivery access key over discord.
-- **May 6th to May 17th**: Miners review, integrate, and deploy their mev-geth v0.2 nodes in parallel to their v0.1 deployment and provide a new IP address to receive v0.2 bundles.
+- **May 10th to May 17th**: Miners review, integrate, and deploy their mev-geth v0.2 nodes in parallel to their v0.1 deployment and provide a new IP address to receive v0.2 bundles.
 The v0.2 nodes will need to enable outgoing connections in order to connect to the relay over websockets.
 - **May 17th**: Miners who have provided the new IP addresses will begin receiving bundles and can begin migrating their hashrate to these nodes.
 - **May 17th to May 24th**: Miners monitor the performance of the v0.2 nodes and communicate back any issues.
 Miners enable connecting to the relay using their access keys over websockets for receiving bundles.
 - **May 24th**: The relay stops delivering bundles over RPC and the v0.1 nodes can safely be shut down.